luebken/crossplane/docs/concepts/managed-resources.md

 In Kubernetes, `status` top field represents the current status of the object.
-Crossplane adheres to that and adds a `status.atProvider` element representing status information from the external system e.g. in AWS the ARN of the resource.
+Crossplane adheres to that and adds a `status.atProvider` element representing status information from the external system e.g. in AWS the ARN of the resource and for the RDS instance detailed information around the DB instance like Subnets etc.

-When inspecting Managed Resources we always start by inspecting their `READY` and `SYNCED` status, which are shown when a user lists a managed resource:
+When listing a Managed Resource you will see `READY` and `SYNCED` status and some addtionial information depending on the managed resource:

 ```
 kubectl get bucket.s3.aws.crossplane.io/test-bucket-123